texastribune/queso-ui/README.md

 - `/tasks`: Node task runners used to compile SCSS, build SVGs, and whatever else we want JS to do for us.
 The tasks are available as an [npm package](https://www.npmjs.com/package/@texastribune/ds-toolbox-tasks).

 ## Publishing to npm
 This project is split into two packages published under the `@texastribune` organization on npm.
 You'll an npm account and that account will need to be added our org in order to publish.
+After that run `npm login` in your terminal.
 Once your privileges are all set, follow these steps to add updates.

 1. Create a branch and make your desired changes.
+2. Update the `package.json` to increment a the version number.
+Otherwise npm won't let your publish.
-2. Commit and push those changes to your branch.
+3. Commit and push those changes to your branch.
-3. If you've made changes to the `/assets` folder, navigate to that folder in your terminal `cd assets`.
+4. If you've made changes to the `/assets` folder, navigate to that folder in your terminal `cd assets`.
-4. Next run `yarn publish` to step through the publishing prompt created by the [np helper package](https://www.npmjs.com/package/np).
+5. Next run `yarn publish` to send your update up to npm.
-5. Once you've published, test out your changes by updating the `@texastribune/ds-toolbox-assets` dependency in the various repos it's used in our ecosystem.
+6. Once you've published, test out your changes by updating the `@texastribune/ds-toolbox-assets` dependency in the various repos it's used in our ecosystem.
 (This is a very important step to ensure you didn't in advertently disrupt any styles or icons.)
-6. If you've made changes to one of the JS tasks in `/tasks`, the process is exactly the same, but you'll want `/tasks` as your current directory when you run the `yarn publish` command.
+7. If you've made changes to one of the JS tasks in `/tasks`, the process is exactly the same, but you'll want `/tasks` as your current directory when you run the `yarn publish` command.
 Also you'll also be checking that our various builds are executing as well as style/icon review.

 ## Using this system in our products
 This system is experimental and under rapid development.
 Use it in situations where it makes sense for the scope of your task.